paulrobertlloyd/paulrobertlloyd-v3/src/collections/_talks/2018-04-05-create_leicester.md

     As it becomes cheaper and easier to build products, and with incentives rewarding delivery, product managers will push to get something out the door and improve it later.

-    We see start-ups built on the back of mantras such as <q>ask for forgiveness, not permission</q>, <q>always be hustling<q> and of course <q>move fast and break things</q>; a motto that long hinted that Facebook was more concerned with shipping features than taking responsibly for them once they had launched.
+    We see start-ups built on the back of mantras such as <q>ask for forgiveness, not permission</q>, <q>always be hustling</q> and of course <q>move fast and break things</q>; a motto that long hinted that Facebook was more concerned with shipping features than taking responsibly for them once they had launched.

     This focus on speed has led to a variety of processes and workflows being adopted.
 - format: jpg